DiogoBotton/FIAP_Heart_Disease_NLP/README.md

 <br>

 # Nome do projeto
-CorAI | IA entre Robôs, Sinapses e Medicina
+CorAI | Diagnóstico Automatizado – IA no Estetoscópio Digital

 ## 👨‍🎓 Integrantes:
 - <a href="https://www.linkedin.com/in/bryanjfagundes/">Bryan Fagundes</a>